-Name: Lab:

-Non-SLU Email: Date:

-Please inform publishers, correspondents, and library books. the post office of your address change and return an Signatures

-2. Laboratory specifica.
-Chemical inventoryb.
-Laboratory notebooksc.
-Chemical waste PI:

-3. Instruments and freezers a.
+The following must be completed as part of checking out of the Chemistry Department Name: Lab: Non-SLU Email: Date: 1.
+Please inform publishers, correspondents, and the post office of your address change and return any library books.
+Signatures 2.
+Laboratory specific PI: a.
+Chemical inventory b.
+Laboratory notebooks c.
+Chemical waste 3.
+Instruments and freezers a.
 Transfer materials in public freezers over to another person in your lab b.
-Consolidate/backup data from department instruments PI:

-4. Building Keys returned Shontae Williams:

-5. Check with Angela about open reimbursements or travel Angela Jouglard:

-6. Exit interview with Graduate Program Coordinator

-7. Forwarding home address:

-Company name and address:

-8. New Employer Information Your title:
+Consolidate/backup data from department instruments Shontae Williams: 4.
+Building Keys returned 5.
+Check with Angela about open Angela Jouglard: reimbursements or travel 6.
+Exit interview with Graduate Program Coordinator 7.
+Forwarding home address: Company name and address: 8.
+New Employer Information Your title: When completed return to Graduate Program Coordinator Received by: Date: